schizoidnightmares/jekyll-theme-schizoid/README.md

     - see [their builder on Figma](https://www.figma.com/community/plugin/1034969338659738588/Material-Theme-Builder)
 - no JavaScript, cookies, or trackers
 - basic header and footer menus
+- story pages (with bottom navigation)
+- landing pages
-- supports up to four headings (dynamic spacing)
+- supports up to five headings (dynamic spacing)
-- different list types, colour boxes, individual page styles, basic SEO, table classes, and various front matter options
+- different list types, colour boxes, individual page styles, basic SEO, table classes, functional classes, and various front matter options

 ## Docs
 - [official documentation](https://schizoidnightmares.com/docs/jekyll-theme-schizoid/)
-- also consider viewing [this website's GitHub repository](https://github.com/schizoidnightmares/schizoidnightmares.com) to see how I set it up using this theme
+- also consider viewing [this website's GitHub repository](https://github.com/schizoidnightmares/schizoidnightmares.com) or [this one](https://github.com/schizoidnightmares/absurdrealms.com) to see how I set it up using this theme